 Advertisement

-Multinational corporations would gain an incentive to transition gradually while still earning larger profits.
+Multinational corporations would gain an incentive to transition gradually while earning larger profits.
 Dividend reinvestment plans would encourage the creation of newly incorporated offspring businesses, expanding the corporate ecosystem.
 This would create succession pathways for both shareholders and employees.
 New foreign investment would still be attracted, but with citizens progressively acquiring equity and, in effect, “buying back the farm”.

 The export of Australian income to foreign investors would be reduced.
 Australia could become a much richer and more self-reliant circular economy.
 Professor Edith Penrose once observed that foreign investment introduces “the acceptance of an unknown, unlimited, and uncontrolled foreign liability”.